learn-co-curriculum/dsc-intro-graph-theory/README.md

 <img src="weight.jpg" width=500>

-In some cases, weights may be associated with nodes themselves instead of graphs , these options are shown below:
+In some cases, weights may be associated with nodes themselves instead of edges , these options are shown below:
 <img src="edge.gif" width=500>